grafana/thema/docs/go-usage.md

 This tutorial will focus on a general approach to encapsulating the problem of receiving input data, validating it, translating it, and make it available for use as a Go struct.
 We refer to this cluster of behavior as an **Input Kernel**.

-But before we run, we must learn to walk.
+But before we run, we should learn to walk.
 Input kernels are patterned clusters of behavior composed from Thema's core operations.
-The best way to understand what you're doing when you create an input kernel is to learn those core operations, one at a time.
+You can [jump ahead](#input-kernels) to read about the kernels , The best way to understand what you're doing when you create an input kernel is to learn those core operations, one at a time.

 ## Thema Core Operations